Perilla frutescens: Infraspecific taxa

+The genome of a dark-leaved domesticated variety has been sequenced in 2022.

+Distribution and habitat

+The plant is native to: Bangladesh; India especially, Eastern and Western Himalayas, and Northeast India; Nepal; Myanmar; China especially, South Central China, and Southeast China; Thailand; Laos; Vietnam; Java; Taiwan; Japan; Korea; and Russia, especially, Primorsky Krai; and Khabarovsk Krai.
+It was introduced to other parts of Asia, namely Inner Mongolia, Cambodia, and parts of Europe such as Germany, Romania, Ukraine and South European Russia.
+In addition, it was also introduced in several states of the United States and the Ontario province of Canada.
+After years of spreading in the United States, P. frutescens has been designated as a weed.

 Cultivation

+History

-The plant was introduced into Korea before the Unified Silla era, when it started to be widely cultivated.
+The plant was introduced to the Korean peninsula before the Unified Silla era, when it started to be widely cultivated.

 In its natural state, the yield of perilla leaves and seeds is not high.
 If the stem is cut about 5 cm above ground level in summer, a new stalk grows, and it produces more fruit.
 Leaves can be harvested from the stem cut off in the summer, as well as from the new stalk and its branches, throughout summer and autumn.
 The seeds are harvested in autumn when the fruits are ripe.
-To collect perilla seeds, the whole plant is harvested, and the seeds are beat out of the plant, before being spread for sun drying.
+To collect perilla seeds, the whole plant is harvested, and the seeds are beaten out of the plant before being spread for sun-drying.